pvdabeel/mytesla/README.md

 ## Installation instructions:

 1. Ensure you have [bitbar](https://github.com/matryer/bitbar/releases/latest) installed.
-2. Execute 'sudo easy_install tinydb keyring pyicloud pathos pyobjc-framework-CoreLocation' in Terminal.app
+2. Execute 'sudo easy_install tinydb keyring pyicloud pathos pyobjc-framework-CoreLocation googlemaps' in Terminal.app
 3. Ensure your bitbar plugins directory does not have a space in the path (A known bitbar bug)
 4. Copy [mytesla.15m.py](mytesla.15m.py) to your bitbar plugins folder and chmod +x the file from your terminal in that folder
 5. Run bitbar